 All mitigation measures determined by the Public Works Department to be appropriate for this project shall be implemented pursuant to the terms of the archaeologist's report.

-Timing & Implementation: Prior to final construction plan approval, Public Works staff shall ensure that the above language is incorporated into project plans and specifications.
-Contractor shall ensure compliance during work on site.
+Timing & Implementation: Prior to final construction plan approval, and during work on site.
 Enforcement & Monitoring: Butte County Department of Public Works, supervising contractor

 Cultural Resources: